antonio-alexander/sql-blog-uuid/README.md

 ## Optimized UUID as primary key in table

-This is the final optimization for the table which is really just for shits and giggles, maybe this matters with a giant table, like millions of roles.
+This is the final optimization for the table which is really just for shits and giggles, maybe this matters with a giant table, like millions of rows.
 To accomplish this final optimization, we use binary for the uuid/id column rather than text.
 As you should know, UUIDs can be represented as text: 36 characters at a byte per character or as binary as sixteen bytes (a 50% difference in size).

 ```sql
 CREATE TABLE IF NOT EXISTS employee (